Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Filter [Forum] shortcodes from posts
+* Fixed: Remove filtered shortcodes from post content only
 * Fixed: Display issues with some themes
 * Changed: Show editor for new posts in the lower area
 * Performance improvements and code optimizations